-Hiking the Nokomis Trail in Lake Superior Provincial Park is ideal for people that are either staying in Lake Superior Provincial Park – or for those who are driving through on the Trans-Canada Highway and need more than a walk on the beach for a break.
+Hiking the Nokomis Trail in Lake Superior Provincial Park is ideal for people that are either staying in Lake Superior Provincial Park – or for those who are driving through Ontario on the Trans-Canada Highway and need more than a walk on the beach for a break.

 The trail sits at an interesting intersection as it marks the abrupt change in the forest.
 North of the Old Woman River Valley the Boreal Forest is predominant; south is the deciduous Great Lakes-St. Lawrence Forest interspersed by boreal lowlands.

 The trail follows the Old Woman River Valley over ancient cobble stone beaches, remnants of an old lake bed.
 The rocks can be slick if wet here as they’re covered in moss and lichen.
 When you’re on the cobble stone beach look for the Pukaswka Pit, a circular depression made by aboriginal people and believed to be a spiritual site or shelter.

-After a steep climb, about 30 minutes into the hike, the first of many viewpoints appears.
-Look out to Lake Superior and admire the cliff in Old Woman Bay that rises 200 meters above the water.
+After a steep climb, about 30 minutes into Nokomis Trail hike, the first of many viewpoints appears.
+Look out to Lake Superior and admire the cliff in Old Woman Bay that rises 200 m above the water.
 See if you can find the immortalized woman in the rock face.

 Once you’ve reached the first lookout, the bulk of the climbing is done.
 Continue north, hiking past beautiful outcrops of granite to reach one overlook after another.
 At the high point the view is simply superb and on a clear day Lake Superior’s waters look very inviting to swim – though they’re not.